lupamo3-zz/Passlock/README.md

 * Python3.6

 #### Known Bugs
-No none bugs, kindly drop a message at lupamo93@gmail.com incase of any.
+No known bugs, kindly drop a message at lupamo93@gmail.com incase of any.

 ### Instruction on running tests.

 #### * Set-up and Installation
 -Install python 3.6.
-- Clone the repository into your terminal
+- Clone the repository into your terminal.
 - Navigate to the directory of the clone.
-- Run "python3.6 run.py"
+- Run "python3.6 run.py".

+#### * Demo
+* Run (chmod +x run.py) on the terminal.
+* Now run ./run.py , since the project is now executable.